ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IRotorcraftProp.rst

 IRotorcraftProp
 ===============

-.. py:class:: IRotorcraftProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IRotorcraftProp

    object

    Interface used to access the Propulsion options for a rotorcraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IRotorcraftProp

 Overview
 --------